StepsEight/PolyU_trafficMonitoringDAS/README.md

 ## 🌟 The traffic dataset in Hong Kong from PolyU
 ### Experimental setup
 The shared sensor data is collected from a road which is a 1.86-kilometer two-way two-lane road.
-The optical fiber cable contains over 100 co-routed fibers (some with live communication traffic) and as shown in Fig. 1, the cable is deployed in the trench on one side of the road.
+The optical fiber cable contains over 100 co-routed fibers (some with live communication traffic) and as shown in **Fig. 1**, the cable is deployed in the trench on one side of the road.
 Therefore, the collected DAS data mainly captures the vibrations induced by vehicles coming from one direction, but in the low-frequency range, the signals from the opposite direction can also be detected.
 In this experiment, we used a typical single-frequency optical pulses DAS with a gauge length of 3.75m and sampling interval of 1.25m to collect 15-minute strain rate data with 2kHz temporal sampling rate.
 The speeds of the collected vehicles are generally within the range of 50 to 60 kilometers per hour.
 The sensor data from are saved as mat files.
 To ensure the integrity of the downloaded files, each file records traffic vibration signals for 5 minutes.
 The high-resolution sensing performance ensures the separability of vehicle trajectories in this high-traffic scenario, making it suitable for verifying the performance of vehicle detection and tracking algorithms.
 In addition, a camera was set on a nearby overpass bridge, and the corresponding video footage is also available for the matching/verifications between vehicles and DAS vibration traces, which will be a good benchmark to characterize the performance of various algorithms for vehicle detection, tracking, classifications and speed estimation etc.

 <p align="center">
   <img width="712pix" src="images/DAS traffic monitoring.png">